www.thementawai.com

 While daily life sustains the body, ritual sustains the relationships that make life meaningful — between humans, ancestors, forest spirits, and the many unseen forces that shape existence.
 Ritual is how imbalance is corrected, how gratitude is expressed, and how harmony is restored when it falters.

-Every significant moment in life calls for ceremony:
+Every significant moment in life calls for ceremony.

-a child’s first clothing, the union of two families in marriage, the building of a new uma, the healing of illness, the initiation of a shaman, or the farewell given at death.
+A child’s first clothing, the union of two families in marriage, the building of a new uma, the healing of illness, the initiation of a shaman, or the farewell given at death.
 Some rites are small and intimate; others unfold over days or weeks, drawing entire clans or whole valleys into shared celebration, sacrifice, song, dance, and reconciliation.

 Ceremonies are not events outside daily life — they are woven into its rhythm.